ivopetkov/html5-dom-document-php/README.md

 This project is licensed under the MIT License.
 See the [license file](https://github.com/ivopetkov/html5-dom-document-php/blob/master/LICENSE) for more information.

 ## Contributing
 Feel free to open new issues and contribute to the project.
-Let's make it awesome.
+Let's make it awesome and let's do in a positive way.
-This project is released with a [Contributor Covenant Code of Conduct](https://github.com/ivopetkov/html5-dom-document-php/blob/master/CODE-OF-CONDUCT.md).
-By participating in this project you agree to abide by its terms.

 ## Authors
 This library is created and maintained by [Ivo Petkov](https://github.com/ivopetkov/) ([ivopetkov.com](https://ivopetkov.com)) and some [awesome folks](https://github.com/ivopetkov/html5-dom-document-php/graphs/contributors).